Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 1. You will learn how to write smart contracts using Solidity.
 2. Deploy the smart contract on the Celo blockchain using the Remix IDE.
-3. Build a User Interface using `HTML` and `JavaScript` to interact with our smart contract.
+3. Build a user interface using `HTML` and `JavaScript` to interact with our smart contract.

 ## Prerequisites